kmahoski/GNNs-OGBN-Proteins-LD-GAT/README.md

 ## Dataset

 The OGBN-Proteins dataset is part of Stanford's Open Graph Benchmark (OGB).
 It is a protein-protein association network represented as an undirected weighted graph, typed according to species.
-It consists of more than 132 thousand nodes and almost 40 million edges.
-Each node represents a specific protein (coming from one of the 8 biological species), and each edge represents a specific biologically meaningful association between two proteins (physical interaction, co-expression, or homology).
+Each node represents a specific protein, and each edge represents a specific biologically meaningful association between two proteins (physical interaction, co-expression, or homology).

 - [Description (OGB Website)](https://ogb.stanford.edu/docs/nodeprop/#ogbn-proteins)